ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

-The supported AIX, IBM i and Linux operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
+The supported AIX, IBM i, and Linux operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S).
 To view a list of the supported AIX, IBM i, and Linux operating system technology levels, see the following system software maps:

 **AIX**